bencardoen/DataCurator.jl/docs/src/documented_recipe.md

 ```

 #### Aggregation
-Aggregation is a complex word for use case like:
+Aggregation is a complex word for use cases like:
 - counting certain files
 - counting total size of a selection of files
 - making lists of input/output pairs for pipelines
 - combining 2D images into 1 3D image
+- combining 2D images, sorted by prefix (e.g. abc_1.tif, abc_2.tif, cde_1.tif, cde_2.tif -> abc.tif, cde.tif)
 - selecting specific columns from each csv you find, and fusing all in 1 table
 - ...
 You can do any of these all at the same time with `counters` and `file_lists` in the global section: